 - Taking a hot bath before/after treatment is helpful

 - You must have a hymen

 - The muscles need to be pulled back

 - Do dilation standing up

 Fact: vaginal use is a natural activity of the body; there is no reason to medicalize it.
-Vaginismus is a healthy-vagina-in-panic.
+Vaginismus is not a broken vagina but rather a healthy vagina that is in-panic.